Gradient-Aerospace/ControlSystemDemo/readme.md

 julia --project=. demo-shell.jl --input in/demo.yaml --output out/
 ```

 The `out` directory will now have plots and an HDF5 file.
-You could open that HDF5 file in MATLAB/Python and look around if you like.
-Here are some example arrays in that HDF5 file:
+You could open that HDF5 file in many major languages (Python, MATLAB, C++) and look around if you like.
+Below are some example arrays in that HDF5 file.

 Here was a top-level continuous-time output: